electric-sql/electric/website/docs/api/clients/typescript.md

 ) => void | RetryOpts | Promise<void | RetryOpts>
 ```

-Note that certain parameter names are reserved for Electric's internal use and cannot be used in custom params outside of the `params` object:
+Note that certain parameter names are reserved for Electric's internal use and cannot be used in custom params:
 - `offset`
 - `handle`
 - `live`
 - `cursor`
 - `database_id`

-The following PostgreSQL-specific parameters should now be included within the `params` object:
+The following PostgreSQL-specific parameters should be included within the `params` object:
 - `table` - The root table for the shape
 - `where` - SQL where clause for filtering rows
 - `columns` - List of columns to include